 The bottom line

 Territory rights fail when buyers underwrite the headline and ignore the carve-outs.
 A protected territory can still be exposed to non-traditional venues, online sales, delivery routing, affiliates, company stores, relocation rights, national accounts, and performance triggers.
+When private equity owns the franchisor, the risk intensifies: growth targets accelerate unit openings, development agreements carry forfeiture pressure, and agreement language is drafted to maximize system-wide royalty revenue — not individual franchisee economics.
 The question is not Do I have a territory?
 The question is What demand can still be taken from this market without violating the contract?

 Use FDDIQ to review territory risk faster